-After that, the new template will be added, to the “Templates” section, as the default template either for the custom taxonomy or for the taxonomy term (depending on what you have chosen to define it for):
+When you are done with defining the design, the new template will be added in the “Templates” section, as the default template either for the custom taxonomy or for the taxonomy term (depending on what you have chosen to define it for):

 Now you can start editing/customizing it, in order to make it suitable for the custom taxonomy/taxonomy term.
 If you need details on how to edit the template, check out this article.

 Note: Unlike the regular templates, after you finish customizing the specific template for the custom taxonomy/taxonomy term, you do not need to apply this template to a page.

 Since custom taxonomies and the terms in them have automatically generated pages assigned to them, you do not need to create a separate page in your WordPress admin dashboard for these.

 Furthermore, you will not have to apply the specific template you have created for them here, because the default template for each custom taxonomy/taxonomy term will be applied by default to the automatically generated pages.

 Also keep in mind, that you can create as many templates as you wish for your custom taxonomies/taxonomy terms, but the ones that are default are the ones that will be applied.

 You can use the “Managing Options” of templates, in order to make them default.
 If you need information on how to use these, check out this article.